Ujan2007/Quickcommerce-full-Business-analysis/README.md

 📌 Project Overview

-This project analyzes customer behavior and performance metrics for a Quick Commerce company.
+This project analyzes customer behavior and performance metrics for a fictional Quick Commerce company named QuickBazaar.
 The goal was to identify factors affecting customer satisfaction, average order value, and delivery efficiency, and to provide actionable insights for improving business performance.

 📂 Project Structure
 Quick-Commerce-Data-Analysis/